On Writing Qualitative Research: Living by Words (Falmer).

 Permission of instructor required.
 Advanced research and independent study under the direction of a faculty member.
 Students work individually or with others.

 Permission of instructor required.
-Designed to help students shape the writing of the review of literature, research methodology, data analysis and implications of the research.
+Designed to help students complete an acceptable dissertation proposal.
 Special fee required.

 Centers and Projects